2 Spatial omics

 2.1.2 Commercially available platforms

 In this book, we focus on commercially available platforms, since these are the most widely used and accessible.
 However, the data representations are often similar for other related platforms.
-The initial sections of the book are split into separate parts for sequencing-based and imaging-based platforms, since several analysis techniques are specific to each of these, followed by chapters for platform-independent and other analyses.
+The initial chapters of this book are split into separate parts for sequencing-based and imaging-based platforms, since several analysis techniques are specific to each of these, followed by chapters for platform-independent and other analyses.

 2.2 Sequencing-based spatial transcriptomics